 You are receiving this brochure because we have identified you as a emergency official near a pipeline owned or operated by Pembina Pipeline Corporation or one of its subsidiaries (Pembina).
+Please keep for future reference.

 Working together

 Our partnership in safety with emergency responders ensures we are prepared to minimize the threat to the public and damage to the environment in the unlikely event of an emergency.
 We value the expertise you possess as emergency responders and are committed to strengthening our partnership through educational opportunities about our pipelines.